Stanko/Stanko.github.io/_posts/2016-03-21-custom-scroll-bars.md

 ### CSS solution, all browsers

 * Idea - Show scrollbars only on mouse hover.
-* Problem - content will be shrinked for the width of the scrollbar on hover, and jump.
+* Problem - content will be shrunk for the width of the scrollbar on hover, and jump.

 We are going to exploit the fast that all of the browsers have sub 20px wide scrollbar.
 This demo is using two divs, outer one which will be scrolled, and content wrapped in the inner one.